joehunterdev/react-complete-guide/react-pdf/README.md

 - [] Global styles
 - [x] Background image is distorted
     - !840 height is about right
+    - What is the height of pdf ¿
 - [] Pull in remote images
     - [] Black style
     - [] White/Printeable